tlambert03/cmap/docs/index.md

 # Overview

-`cmap` is a work-in-progress colormap library for python, providing all of the colormaps in matplotlib, napari, vispy (and more), with no dependencies beyond numpy.
+`cmap` is a work-in-progress colormap library for python, providing all of the colormaps in matplotlib, vispy, cmocean, (and more), with no dependencies beyond numpy.

 ## Why does this exist?